maheshkee/mylearningnotes/File System.md

 - Bitmap
 - Inode(Index Node)

-- Storage device is a component which stores data in form of one's and Zeroes.
+## Storage device : It is a component which stores data in form of one's and Zeroes.

 ### Types : HDD(magnetic memory storage), SSD(electronic memory storage), USB, Cd-rom etc

 - HDD : Its a magnetic storage device basically stores 1 and zero using magnetic alignment of North and South poles.
 It comes with huge capacity.
 But comparatively a little slow in reading and writing data because of the magnetic mechanism.

 - SDD : Its a electronic storage device using electric charges for 1 and zero.
 It is speed compared to HDD but very costly.

 ## Why?